qupath/qupath-docs/docs/intro/extensions.md

 There, you can select the extension version and whether to install optional dependencies.
 Not always present, optional dependencies are additional files that may add features to the extension (refer to the extension documentation for more information).

-When you click on `Install`, the extension files will be downloaded and added to your QuPath user directory.
+When you click on {guilabel}`Install`, the extension files will be downloaded and added to your QuPath user directory.
 Often the extension will be ready to use immediately, but it’s generally a good idea to restart QuPath in case it needs to do any extra work at startup.